ebaauw/hb-deconz-tools/README.md

 </span>

 ## Homebridge deCONZ Tools
-Copyright© 2022-2023 Erik Baauw.
+Copyright © 2022-2024 Erik Baauw.
 All rights reserved.

 This repository provides a standalone installation of the command-line utilities from [Homebridge deCONZ](https://github.com/ebaauw/homebridge-deconz):